Areas of Practice

 - U.S. District Courts for the

-- Southern and Central Districts of Illinois
+- Southern, Central, and Northern Districts of Illinois

 - Eastern and Western Districts of Missouri